Deabute/deabute.com/pages/about.md

 ## About the Company

-Founded in 2017 by Paul Beaudet.
-Deabute is currently exploring opportunities in provided pipelining technologies for developer deployment operations.
+Founded in 2019 by Paul Beaudet.
+Deabute's empowers individuals with technology.
+Specifically working on problems in communications tech.